 You could qualify for a special mortgage program!

 Ohio Housing Finance Agency (OHFA) provides special 30-year, fixed-rate mortgages for low and moderate income buyers.
-These loans can include special options, such as Grants for Grads,
+These loans can include special options.

 These loans have income and price limits that vary by county.
 To qualify, you must have a 640 or higher credit score.